Ślepowron coat of arms: Motto

-Origin of the Raven

-The Raven symbol itself is much older, and for its origin there are many legends whose veracity is often doubtful.
-These are nearly the same for Slepowron and Korwin and for the Korwin coat of arms has a similar raven, but standing on a log rather than on a horseshoe.

 Sarmatian Totem

-For some reason, an old Polish aristocratic clan, of Sarmatian origin, chose the Raven as its symbol – possibly as its "Rodnidze", the "Totem-spirit of the Clan".
+The raven is of much older, legendary pagan origins.
+A Polish aristocratic clan of Sarmatian origin chose the raven, possibly as its "rodnidze" or clan totem.

-Such clans, pagans at the time, far predated the conversion of Poland to Christianity and the rise of the Piast Dynasty's kingdom.

 The 1224 Grant

 Many centuries later, a raven is attested in a grant of privilege to Warzęta Korwin z Ślepowrony, from Duke Konrad I of Masovia, given at Warsaw in 1224.

-The "Roman-Hungarian legend"
+The Roman-Hungarian legend

-The actual Korwin shield, with the ring in the raven's beak, came to Poland from Hungary, almost two centuries later, via the so-called Roman-Hungarian legend - under the influence of ancient culture and vivid contacts between members of the Polish nobility and the Hungarian Royal Court.
+The full Korwin shield, with the ring in the raven's beak, came to Poland from Hungary almost two centuries later, via the Roman-Hungarian legend amid contacts between the Polish nobility and the Hungarian Royal Court.